calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

     * Digital literacy
         * not a discrete subject - is supposed to be conveyed across the curriculum

-* As computing teachers we must support
+* As computing teachers we must support:
     * our schools with ICT and digital literacy
-        * Very few other teachers will have a background in Computing
+        * Very few other teachers will have a background in Computing.
+Their digital literacy is often weak.
         * Other subjects/staff will need support from you to train them in some aspects of computers (ICT and Computing) for their class's
         * We should consider this _support_ part of our role in schools
-    * our subject with strong cross curricular
+    * our subject with strong cross curricular links
         * Literacy
             * [Ofsted Improving literacy in secondary schools: a shared responsibility](https://www.gov.uk/government/publications/improving-literacy-in-secondary-schools-a-shared-responsibility)
                 > Our world is dominated by the written word, both online and in print.
 This means we can only contribute and participate actively if we can read and write sufficiently well.